Halil Akkaş

-Halil Akkaş (born 1 July 1983) is a Turkish middle-distance runner who won the 3000 m steeplechase at the 2005 World Student Games.
+Halil Akkaş (born 1 July 1983) is a Turkish middle-distance runner who won the 3000 m steeplechase at the 2005 Summer Universiade.
 He finished fourth in the 5000 m final at the 2006 European Athletics Championships in Gothenburg.
 At the 2007 European Athletics Indoor Championships he competed in 3000 m and finished fourth.
 He also finished fourth in the 1500 m final at the 2006 IAAF World Indoor Championships in Moscow and sixth in the 3000 m steeplechase at the 2007 IAAF World Championships in Osaka.